mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     Then for each object, constrcut the metadata and add to the list.
 Finally it will convert the list to a dataframe.

-    :code:`read_files` will construct the object from the metadata and return a complete object.
+    :code:`read_files` is the reader for constructing the object from storage.
+Firstly construct the object, either TimeSeries or Seismogram, then read the stored data from a file or in gridfs and loads it into the mspasspy object.
+It will also load history in metadata.
+If the object is marked dead, it will not read and return an empty object with history.
+The logic of reading is same as :code:`Database.read_data`.

 Update
 ~~~~~~